Policy Gradient Converges to the Globally Optimal Policy for Nearly Linear-Quadratic Regulators: Main Results

-The first part of the assumption guarantees that the cost function has quadratic growth and therefore renders the problem well-defined \cite{Qu2020CombiningMA}.
-The upper bound one (on the norms of $Q$ and $R$) in Assumption \ref{ass: cost function} is for ease of presentation and can be generalized to any arbitrary value by rescaling the cost function.
+The first part of the assumption guarantees that the cost function has quadratic growth and therefore renders the problem well-defined \cite{Qu2020CombiningMA}. {For convenience, we denote $\sigma \coloneqq \lambda_{\min} (R + B^{\top}QB) $, the smallest eigenvalue of the matrix.} The upper bound one (on the norms of $Q$ and $R$) in Assumption \ref{ass: cost function} is for ease of presentation and can be generalized to any arbitrary value by rescaling the cost function.
 Our subsequent assumption concerns the initial distribution of the state dynamics.

 \begin{Assumption} We assume that the initial distribution $ \mcal{D} $ is supported in a region with radius $ D_{0} $, i.e., $ \norm{x} \leq D_{0} $ for $ x \sim \mcal{D} $ with probability one.
 Also, we assume $ \E \left[\psi(x_{0})\psi(x_{0})^{\top}\right] \succeq \sigma_{x}I $ for some $ \sigma_{x} > 0 $, {where $\psi(x_0) = (x_0^{\top}, \phi(x_0)^{\top})^{\top}$}. \end{Assumption}